voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 }, []);
 ```

 But once again, it's more idiomatic when using React Hooks to stop thinking in terms of lifecycle methods but to think about what state our effects depend on.
+Btw, Rich Harris, the creator of Svelte published [some insightful slides](https://docs.google.com/presentation/d/1PUvpXMBEDS45rd0wHu6tF3j_8wmGC6cOLtOw2hzU-mw) he presented at a NYC React meetup where he explores the compromises React is making in order for enabling new features in the future (e.g. concurrent mode) and how Svelte differs from that.
+It will help you understand the shift from thinking in components with lifecycle where side effects happen to *side effects being part of the render itself*.
+Sebastian Markbåge from the React core team, [further expands here](https://gist.github.com/sebmarkbage/a5ef436427437a98408672108df01919) on the direction React is taking and compromises with reactivity systems like Svelte or Vue.

 Vue Component API in the other hand, still gives us access to [lifecycle hooks](https://vue-composition-api-rfc.netlify.com/api.html#lifecycle-hooks) (the equivalent name that lifecycle methods get in the Vue world) with `onMounted`, `onUpdated` and `onBeforeUnmount`, etc:
 ```js